taisiat/Caro/README.md

 ---

-### An interesting search challenge // section needs update
+### An interesting search challenge

 Caro allows users to start a `Places Search Box` + dates search from any page via a navbar searchline or the splash page's searchbar.
 The search action triggers a jump over to the cars search index, which dispatches a cars fetch using the search inputs.

 The challenge came with how to force a cars fetch when initiating a `Places Search Box` + dates search when ALREADY on the cars search index page.
-Unlike other cases, here the page is already rendered.
+Unlike other cases, here the page and map are already rendered.

+#### My v0 solution
-My solution was to utilize a custom `handleSearchClick` on the `SearchLine` search component that checks current URL location and pushs search parameters to the URL if it detects it is already on the search page.
+My v0 solution was to utilize a custom `handleSearchClick` on the `SearchLine` search component that checks current URL location and pushs search parameters to the URL if it detects it is already on the search page.

 <h5 a><strong><code>SearchLine/index.js</code></strong></h5>